greaterthan/Greaterthan-Handbook/technical/development.md

 ## Comms
   * We use Slack for day to day comms
-  * Our tickets live in Github
+  * Our tickets are being migrated (March 2017) into Github, and can be viewed on the specific project in Github or in [Waffle](https://waffle.io/cobudget/).
-  * We have 2x weekly standsups and bi-weekly sprint planning.
+  * We have 2x weekly standups and bi-weekly sprint planning.
-  * We plan to add waffle.io integration.

 ## Tickets
 * We are learning the right scoping process for our tickets.
 As a start, please include _who_, _what_ and _why_ in tickets and issues, and as possible focus on user stories so that tickets include some user-facing result.